Red Flavor: Critical reception and recognition

 Following its initial release, "Red Flavor" was met with positive reviews from music critics.
 Tamar Herman of Billboard magazine called the track "dynamic in its jam-packed, but not overpowering production" and concluded that it is "sure to be one of the summer's K-pop earworms".
 Jeff Benjamin of Fuse described the song as a "super-simple-to-swallow piece of pop", giving credit to the "cheery-chanty melody", which he pointed to as one of Red Velvet's more accessible tunes.
-McMullen complimented the song as an "effortless pop glide", while Lee Gi-seon of IZM magazine, in a review of the EP, reacted positively to the unity of the group presented throughout the song.
-Moreover, an individual single review from writer Hwang Sun-eob of IZM praised the "unusual" synthesizer and bassline of the track, citing the overall production for its "good" compromisation between the two to create their "favorite summer taste".
+McMullen complimented the song as an "effortless pop glide", while Lee Gi-seon of IZM magazine praised the song's unique production and the group's vocals.
 Chester Chin of The Star labelled the song an "in-your-face summer jam" and added that it was "relentlessly catchy".
 Taylor Glasby of Dazed commented that the song "shouldn't be seen as merely a quirky fix", stating: "It's complex and intimidating and that it feels so immediate and identifiable on the surface is just emblematic of its greatness."
 With the mighty punch of its chorus, she claimed the song "completely won the summer".